North Henderson High Takes Top Honors in Inaugural “Pawrade of Homes,” Marked by School Check Presentation

-Organized in partnership with BABRM’s Workforce Development Committee, the program featured doghouses designed and built by students from 10 high schools across Buncombe and Henderson counties.
-The structures were displayed during the Expo, where attendees and industry professionals had the opportunity to view the work and participate in a raffle supporting participating school programs.
+Organized by the Builders Association of the Blue Ridge Mountains (BABRM), the program featured doghouses designed and built by students from 10 high schools across Buncombe and Henderson counties.
+The structures were displayed during the Expo in March, where attendees and industry professionals had the opportunity to view the work and participate in a raffle supporting participating school programs.

 The designs reflected a wide range of creativity, from a bright red, Snoopy-inspired doghouse complete with hand-painted characters to a home with orange trim and floral accents.
 Others leaned more traditional or modern, with Craftsman-style details, clean lines, and thoughtful finishes that mirrored full-scale residential design.

-A panel of local building industry professionals awarded first place to North Henderson High School, along with a $400 prize.
+A panel of local building industry professionals awarded first place to North Henderson.
 Enka High School placed second, receiving $200, and T.C.
 Roberson High School took third place with a $100 award.
-North Henderson High School also led all participants in raffle ticket sales, earning a tile saw generously donated by iQ Power Tools.

 Organizers say the response from both attendees and judges exceeded expectations in the program’s first year.